-Tom Asciutto, top fundraiser for the 9th Annual Sons of Ireland Polar Plungers, has raised $6780 for this year’s event!
-We asked the 45 year old branch manager in Hoboken, New Jersey, how he did it, why he does it, and a few more things.
+Tom Asciutto, top fundraiser for the 9th Annual Sons of Ireland Polar Plungers, has raised $6780 for this year’s polar bear fundraising event.
+We asked the 45-year-old branch manager in Hoboken, New Jersey, how he did it, why he does it, and a few more things.

 How many years you’ve been taking the plunge?